liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/15-oauth2/01-oauth2-intro.markdown

 After you save the form, it reappears with additional fields:

-**Client ID:** The system generates this for you; it's an identifier for your application, so that @product@ knows what application is being authorized to access user data.
+**Client ID:** The system generates this for you; it's an identifier for your application, so that @sharepoint@ knows what application is being authorized to access user data.

 **Client Secret:** Click the *pencil* icon to generate a client secret.
 The